jouyun/napari-xenium/README.md

 [![codecov](https://codecov.io/gh/jouyun/napari-xenium/branch/main/graph/badge.svg)](https://codecov.io/gh/jouyun/napari-xenium)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-xenium)](https://napari-hub.org/plugins/napari-xenium)

-A simple plugin for doing selective and human in the loop training of cellpose
+A plugin for opening a directory of a Xenium dataset in napari.
+The plugin will use scanpy to find clusters and display them as labels.
+The plugin will also display the expression of a gene in the dataset as a layer.
+The UMAP is shown as a plot object which can be drawn on to find sub-clusters.

 ----------------------------------